Groups, befriending and counselling

 Counselling sessions last approximately one hour and offer complete confidentiality.
 Due to the high demand for this service, there may be a waiting list.
 Carers are usually allocated eight sessions, but this can be amended.

-Catherine Ellis, Volunteer and Befriending Coordinator at WLCC says “Many people undertaking a caring role can benefit from counselling.
+Joe Cobb, Volunteer Coordinator at WLCC says “Many people undertaking a caring role can benefit from counselling.
 This is especially true if you feel the impacts of caring are affecting your mental or physical health.
 For many caregivers, a huge amount of their time is spent on others.
 This allows them little time to focus on themselves.
 Counselling sessions can help with this.
 We are delighted to be working with Making Space to offer this service to carers.”

 Emma Kay, Psychological Wellbeing Practitioner at Making Space says “At Making Space we understand that while caring for a family member or loved one is a very generous and selfless thing to do, it can also take its toll on your own health and wellbeing.
 It is at these times when it is important to have the help and support of people who understand the positive steps that can be taken to aid recovery.”